APQ Design

 We are convinced that the new CMOS sensors, in particular, require an innovative optical design that meets the increased image quality requirements.

-Visual observers will also benefit from the performance of the newly developed Fluorite Quadruplet Polychromats because in the peripheral regions of the visual spectrum there is no decrease of the Strehl ratio near or below the diffraction limit as is the case with most apochromats.
+Visual observers will also benefit from the performance of the newly developed Fluorite Quadruplet Polychromats because in the peripheral regions of the visual spectrum the Strehl ratio does not drop toward or below the diffraction limit at the edges of the visual spectrum, unlike most apochromats.

 Below is a detailed presentation of the optical design of the new astronomical objectives, developed by Uwe Laux, Dipl.-Ing.
 (FH) for technical optics (details on optical design see Laux, Uwe: Astrooptik.
 Optik-Systeme für die Astronomie.
 3rd revised and amended edition, 2017, pp. 146-155 and the related patent application).